Skip to Content

 The basics you need to know about ROI, along with tactics to increase your ROI.

-What is ROI: Return on Investment?
+What is Return on Investment or ROI?

 Calculating ROI entails determining the ratio between the net income (or profit) obtained from an investment and the total cost incurred in making that investment.
 Typically expressed as a percentage or a ratio, ROI enables investors to gauge the efficiency and profitability of their investments.
 By comparing the ROI of different investment opportunities, individuals can make informed choices, channelling their resources into ventures that promise the most lucrative returns.